|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Co-Pilot Rinpei Komai (survived)

 Built by Mitsubishi at Nagoya No. 3 Works.
-Delivered to the Imperial Japanese Navy (IJN) as Type 1 Attack Bomber / G4M1 Betty manufacture number unknown.
-Assigned to the Yokosuka Kokutai.
+Delivered to the Imperial Japanese Navy (IJN) as G6M1-L Betty manufacture number unknown.
+Assigned to the Yokosuka Kokutai (Yokosuka Air Group) at Yokosuka Airfield.
 No known tail code or markings.

-On August 15, 1945 after the surrender of Japan, U. S. Army General MacArthur instructed the Japanese to send emissaries to Manila for a meeting scheduled for August 17, 1945 to arrange the formal surrender and bring all of Japan's defensive plans.
-Japanese Army Chief of Staff General Umezu refused to participate and delegated the mission to General Torashiro Kawabe who choose fifteen staff to accompany him.
+On August 15, 1945 after the surrender of Japan, General MacArthur instructed the Japanese to send emissaries to Manila for a meeting scheduled for August 17, 1945 to arrange the official surrender of Japan and bring all defensive plans.
+Japanese Army Chief of Staff Yoshijirō Umezu refused to participate and delegated the task to Lt.
+General Torashirō Kawabe who then picked fifteen of his staff staff to accompany him.
+Due to delays, the meeting was rescheduled to August 19, 1945.

-On August 21, 1945 after midnight "Bataan 1" developed a fuel leak, reportedly due to the incorrect conversion from a gallon to a liter when the bombers were refueled.
-Low on fuel, this bomber ditched into shallow water off the east coast of Honshu roughly 130 miles short of Tokyo.
-Everyone aboard survived unhurt.
+On August 21, 1945 after midnight, low on fuel ditched into shallow water at Low on fuel, this bomber ditched off Samejima on the southern coast of Honshu roughly 130 miles southwest of Tokyo.
+Everyone aboard survived the ditching unhurt.

 Fates of the Crew

-After the ditching, the crew and passengers waded ashore and were assisted ashore by local fisherman then proceeded by train to Tokyo, arriving the morning of August 21 to deliver the surrender information.
-As 2000, co-pilot Rinpei Komai, was still alive.
+Afterwards, the crew and passengers waded ashore assisted by local fisherman.
+Next, they boarded a passenger train to Tokyo arriving later in the morning to deliver the surrender information.

 Thanks to Yoji Sakaida for additional information